Keyboard shortcuts

 |

 Variables are read-only only in the current shell session.
-Environment variables exported to child processes are no longer read-only.
+Exported environment variables are not read-only in child processes.

 Local variables

-Variables defined by the typeset built-in (without the --global option) are local to the current shell function.
-Such variables are removed when the function returns.
+Variables defined by the typeset built-in (without --global) are local to the current shell function.
+Local variables are removed when the function returns.
+This helps avoid name conflicts and keeps temporary variables out of the global namespace.

 $ i=0